Cadasta/cadasta-docs/en/08-upload.md

 ### Overview{#overview}

 If you've already been collecting data in another system and are switching to the Cadasta Platform, you can import your data in a .csv.
-This can be useful if you have many questionnaires to import, whether you have 10 or 10,000.
+This can be useful if you have many completed Cadasta XLSForms to import, whether you have 10 or 10,000.

 Data importing is also a relatively new feature.
 We recommend that you <a href="http://cadasta.org/contact/" target="_blank">reach out to us</a> so that we can help you through the process.

 ### Setting Up{#setting-up}

-Before importing your data, you'll want to make sure that the structure of your dataset matches the structure of the [questionnaire](09-XLSForms.md) that you're using for your project.
+Before importing your data, you'll want to make sure that the structure of your dataset matches the structure of the [Cadasta XLSForm](09-XLSForms.md) that you're using for your project.

 In this example, you can see a .csv of responses:

 ![](/assets/upload-sample-csv.png)

-Which works with this questionnaire:
+Which works with this form:

 ![](/assets/upload-sample-questionnaire.png)

 Here you can see that:

-* each header in the data corresponds with a `name` in the questionnaire.
+* each header in the data corresponds with a `name` in the form.

 * all of the required fields – all marked in gray - are preserved, even if there is no corresponding data or fields in the .csv.

-If you look at the `choices` tab of the questionnaire, you can also see that the options in the `name` column match entries in the .csv.
+If you look at the `choices` tab of the form, you can also see that the options in the `name` column match entries in the .csv.
 Note that these options need to match exactly in both spelling and format.

 ![](/assets/upload-sample-questionnaire-choices.png)

-If you have questions about whether your questionnaire matches your data set, need to create a questionnaire to match your data set, or are having trouble importing data from your .csv, please don't hesitate to <a href="http://cadasta.org/contact/" target="_blank">reach out to us</a> for assistance.
+If you have questions about whether your form matches your data set, need to create a form to match your data set, or are having trouble importing data from your .csv, please don't hesitate to <a href="http://cadasta.org/contact/" target="_blank">reach out to us</a> for assistance.

 ### Importing Data {#importing-data}